 Council Actions Taken to Address Evictions During COVID19:

-On March 26, 2020, City Council passed Ordinance No. 20200326-090 that requires landlords to provide tenants with a Notice of Proposed Eviction for failure to pay rent at least 60 days prior to providing a Notice to Vacate.
+Specifically, City Council Ordinance No. 20200326-090 requires landlords to provide tenants with a Notice of Proposed Eviction for failure to pay rent at least 60 days prior to providing a Notice to Vacate.
 During the 60-day time period, a tenant has the opportunity to pay in full overdue rent, fees, or other charges associated with the tenant's lease.
 The ordinance was extended on May 7 through Ordinance No. 20200507-01, and applies to any fees assessed, according to the lease agreement, on or before August 24, 2020.

 Further protections are afforded under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 Under the CARES Act, landlords renting out homes subsidized by the federal government, financed by a federally backed mortgage, or paid for by low-income tax credits can’t begin evicting tenants until August 24, 2020.
 Landlords at these complexes also cannot charge tenants late fees or penalize them another way for unpaid rent.
 Local groups, including Texas RioGrande Legal Aid and Building And Strengthening Tenant Action (BASTA), have put together a searchable map for tenants in Texas to find out if they're protected under this federal rule.